tkunstek/serverless-authentication-boilerplate/README.md

 # Serverless Authentication
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

 This project is aimed to be generic authentication boilerplate for Serverless framework (http://www.serverless.com).

-This boilerplate is compatible with Serverless v.0.5.
+This boilerplate is compatible with Serverless v.0.5.3+

 Webapp demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages

 **Few small issues with Serverless v.0.5.**

 For now, you need to do some manual adjustment with Custom Authorizer AWS Console.
-Also Serverless v.0.5 fails to install if plugins are listed in s-project.json, see Installation [step 6](#step-6).

 ## Installation